Ocean heat content: Calculations

+In practice, the integral can be approximated by summation using a smooth and otherwise well-behaved sequence of in-situ data; including temperature (t), pressure (p), salinity (s) and their corresponding density (ρ).
+Conservative temperature $\Theta(z)$ are translated values relative to the reference pressure (p0) at h0.
+A substitute known as potential temperature has been used in earlier calculations.

 Measurements of temperature versus ocean depth generally show an upper mixed layer (0–200 m), a thermocline (200–1500 m), and a deep ocean layer (>1500 m).
 These boundary depths are only rough approximations.
 Sunlight penetrates to a maximum depth of about 200 m; the top 80 m of which is the habitable zone for photosynthetic marine life covering over 70% of Earth's surface.
 Wave action and other surface turbulence help to equalize temperatures throughout the upper layer.

 Unlike surface temperatures which decrease with latitude, deep-ocean temperatures are relatively cold and uniform in most regions of the world.
 About 50% of all ocean volume is at depths below 3000 m (1.85 miles), with the Pacific Ocean being the largest and deepest of five oceanic divisions.
 The thermocline is the transition between upper and deep layers in terms of temperature, nutrient flows, abundance of life, and other properties.
 It is semi-permanent in the tropics, variable in temperate regions (often deepest during the summer), and shallow to nonexistent in polar regions.

-Integrating the areal density of ocean heat over an ocean basin, or entire ocean, gives the total heat content, as indicated in the figure at left.
-Thus, total ocean heat content is a volume integral of the product of temperature, density, and heat capacity over the three-dimensional region of the ocean for which data is available.
-The bulk of measurements have been performed at depths shallower than about 2000 m (1.25 miles).